When you're in salary cap hell, you have to be creative when building a roster.

 When you're in salary cap hell, you can't sign all the free agents you want.
 So you sign the free agents that you can.
 And you do that by signing players nobody else wants.
 Guys with no leverage.

-The minimum-salary benefit can be used only for veterans with at least four years of experience who sign one-year minimum-wage deals with combined bonuses equalling $90,000 or less.
+The minimum-salary benefit can only be used for veterans with at least four years of experience who sign one-year minimum-wage deals with combined bonuses equalling $90,000 or less.

 Here's a look at four of these no-risk, high-reward players the Eagles added this offseason.